How to Disable Exchange Cache Mode in Outlook? Get to Know

-Cached Exchange Mode is used to enhance the performance of users that face connectivity issues and network latency.
+Overview: Cached Exchange Mode is used to enhance the performance of users that face connectivity issues and network latency.
 In cached mode, a copy of mailbox is saved on the computer.
 By caching the user’s mailbox, Microsoft Outlook no longer depends on a continuous network connection.
 As soon as Outlook is connected, Outlook constantly updates users’ mailboxes so that the recent items can sync.
 For example, if a laptop has been removed from its docking station—the latest Outlook information can still be accessed offline.
 Well, in this post, ways on how to disable Exchange Cache Mode in Outlook have been discussed.
+Firstly, know the reasons behind:

-Method to Disable Exchange Cache Mode
+Reasons to Disable Exchange Cache Mode in Outlook

 In multiple systems, it is crucial that there is a direct sync between the server and Outlook.
 A user or an administrator is free to disable Exchange Cache Mode.
 Following are the steps explaining a workaround on how to disable Exchange Cache Mode in Outlook.